yudhistira-hyppe/hyppe-app/assets/dummy_md/terms_of_use_en.md

 We reserve the right to deactivate your user account at any time, including if you do not comply with any provision of these Terms, or if any activity is performed on your account which, in our sole discretion, will or may cause damage to or impair the Service or violate the rights of any third party, or violate any applicable laws and regulations.

 If you wish to stop using our Services, and wish to have your account deleted, we can assist you.
-Contact us via **https://www.hyppe.id** and we will assist you further and guide you in the process of deleting your account.
+Contact us via **+6221 2506691** or **https://www.hyppe.id** and we will assist you further and guide you in the process of deleting your account.
 If you choose to delete your account, you will not be able to reactivate the account or retrieve any content or information that you have added.

 **5. Your Access to and Use of our Services**
 Your access to and use of our Services is subject to these Terms and all applicable laws and regulations.
 You may not: